 “I hope you’re ready for a relaxing vacation,” our tour guide said with a grin as he swiped his badge, unlocking a heavy door.
 “Welcome to the Greek Islands!”

 As the door swung open, we weren’t facing a week of rest and relaxation on the shores of some sun soaked beach.
 Instead, we were staring down a long, sterile corridor once built exclusively to protect and maintain governmental continuity during the Cold War.
 5,000 miles from Santorini and Mykanos, we were starting a tour of the famous bunker at the Greenbrier in White Sulphur Springs, West Virginia.We’ve visited the Greenbrier twice now, both times to take the 90 minute-long bunker tour that provides a first-hand look at one of the most tumultuous times in U.S. history.
-Just under four hours away from Washington, DC, it’s a similar ride from Baltimore, Pittsburgh, Columbus, Virginia Beach, and Charlotte, making it an easy weekend trip and a realistic daytrip from several major American cities.
+Just under four hours away from Washington, DC, it’s a similar ride from Baltimore, Pittsburgh, Columbus, Virginia Beach, Charlotte, and Richmond, making it an easy weekend trip and a realistic daytrip from several major American cities.
 The Greenbrier is a massive five-star resort with world-class golf courses (it hosts an annual PGA Tour event), and it’s a popular destination in itself.
 Although a few nights in the lap of luxury is appealing, it’s the hotel’s surprising role in history that draws us in.